timingsniper/SMIC-Weighted-Average-Grade-Calculator/README.md

 A: Enter your category name (optional), enter your category weight (must sum up to 100%) and grade for each category and press calculate button.

-Q: Where's my windows version?
-May the curse of Bill Gates on you.

-A: I'm sorry... this was written in Swift, Apple's programming language so only mac version for now...

 Q: Are you planning on releasing this for other platforms as well?

-A: Most likely iPhone, and also maybe windows.
-(With Java) Stay tuned.
+A: Most likely iPhone.
+Stay tuned.

 # Contact
-Email: smicjangpercy@hotmail.com
+Email: smicjangpercy@hotmail.com (Percy, Mac version inquiry) choithomas99@yahoo.com (Thomas, Windows version inquiry)

-Wechat: jjw8386
+Wechat: jjw8386 (Percy), riceghost99 (Thomas)

 Please take a look at the website:)